jina-ai/simple-jina-examples/README.md

-# 🚧 This repository is depricated! 🚧
+# 🚧 This repository is deprecated! 🚧

 # Jina Simple Examples